LiliaFramework/Lilia/documentation/docs/hooks/communication_social.md

 Checks if the local player may open the scoreboard.
 Return false to prevent it from showing.

+**When Called**

+This hook is triggered when:
+- A player attempts to open the scoreboard (usually by pressing Tab)
+- Before the scoreboard is displayed to the player
+- During scoreboard access permission checks
+- When scoreboard visibility is being determined

 **Parameters**

 * `player` (*Player*): Local player.